Companjo/jquery-menutoggle/README.md

 # Usage

-jQuery Menu Toggle is a jQuery plugin to toggle menus.
+jQuery Menu Toggle is a simple jQuery plugin to toggle menus.

 #### Menu Fade Toggle